symblai/symbl-docs/management-api/trackers/create-tracker.md

 The endpoints given below creates a Tracker entity which can be consumed in Symbl APIs.

-To create Trackers in bulk, see [**Bulk Create Trackers**](#bulk-create-trackers) section.

-:::note
-Currently, the Tracker entities can be consumed in the [Async APIs](/docs/async-api/introduction) only.
+Currently, the Tracker entities can be consumed in the [Async APIs](/docs/async-api/code-snippets/track-phrases-in-a-conversation) and [Streaming APIs](/docs/streamingapi/code-snippets/detect-key-phrases) only.
 Support for the other APIs will be added soon.

+:::info Create Trackers in Bulk
+You can also several Trackers at the same time as a bulk operation.
+To learn how, see [**Bulk Create Trackers**](#bulk-create-trackers) section.
 :::

 ### API Endpoint